COGSLLC/civicjournal-time/README.md

-⚠️ **BETA (v0.4.0)** — Core rollup, turnstile, snapshot, and query features are stable.
-Full hierarchical rollups and the query engine are fully operational for typical use cases.
+⚠️ **ALPHA (v0.4.0)** — Full hierarchical rollups and the query engine are fully operational for experimental use cases.
 # CivicJournal-Time

 **An append-only, verifiable ledger for robust audit trails and time-series data management.**